This instructions are applicable if you are already running Nexus Repository Manager 3.1.0 or newer installed or upgraded using specific instructions.

 If you manually adjusted any other install files under

-./etc you will need to manually apply these changes if applicable to the new version.
+./etc you will need to manually perform a diff between the old files and the new files and apply your changes if applicable to the new version.

 Perform the Upgrade